codership/galera/Docs_tommi/python3/source/backingupthecluster.rst

 cluster nodes are identical, backing up one node backs up the entire cluster.

-However, such backups will have no :term:`Global Transaction ID`s associated with them.
+However, such backups will have no global transaction IDs associated with them.
 You can use these backups to recover data, but they cannot be used to recover a Galera node to a well-defined state.
 Furthermore, the backup procedure may